cuhsat/tinycrypt/README.md

 ```

 ## License
-TinyThread is released under the terms of the [MIT License](LICENSE).
+TinyCrypt is released under the terms of the [MIT License](LICENSE).

 Christian Uhsat / <christian@uhsat.de>